Sohnie Black, Community Advocate

-Meredith DiMattina is a GIS Specialist and supporting the mission and work of the Center through mapping, spatial analysis, and building mobile web applications.
+Meredith DiMattina is a Certified Geographic Information Systems Professional (GISP) serving as the GIS Specialist supporting the mission and work of the Center through mapping, spatial analysis, and building mobile web applications.
 She has worked as the Crime Analysis Unit Supervisor at the Burlington Police Department where she utilized data driven approaches to support the agency’s deployment of evidenced-based policing strategies.
 She is skilled in data analytics, spatial problem solving, and well-versed with a variety of GIS technologies including open-sourced integration and process automation.
 In 2017 she completed a Master of Geospatial Information Science and Technology (MGIST) at NC State University.
 While in graduate school, she was concurrently employed with UNCG’s Center for Housing & Community Studies as a GIS Specialist and also with the City of Greensboro’s Urban Areas Metropolitan Planning Organization.
 Meredith is a certified Spatial Risk Analyst, presenting on Risk Terrain Modeling in Spain at the International Conference on Crime Risk Analysis in 2019.
 She currently serves in multiple capacities on URISA’s Vanguard Cabinet and is a member of the local Carolina URISA chapter.

-Program Coordinator, Health Impact Team
+Atigre’ Farmer, Program Coordinator, Health Impact Team

 Dr. Kenneth Gruber is a research psychologist with over 40 years of research and program evaluation experience.
 His areas of specialty include data collection design and methodology, statistical analysis, program evaluation, technical writing assistance, and grant application review.
 His evaluation/research experience has covered a variety of community health topics including chronic illnesses, nutrition, adolescent pregnancy prevention, the impact of diet on health and weight management, health access for uninsured adults, substance use and environmental factors in the home affecting the incidence of asthma.
 He is currently working on projects relating to integrated care and treatment of co-occurring disorders for the insured adults, the impact of a rapid response and syringe exchange program in connection with address opioid overdose (GCSTOP), housing as a health issue, housing eviction and homelessness, and pediatric asthma.